 There is no simple answer to this, and it will depend upon your industry sector, appetite for risk, and the maturity of the product or service in question.
 Typically a range of 5% to 10% is viewed as a good target return.

-Strong and disciplined project financial control in combination with maximising your project output whilst maintaining quality targets is a good strategy for a strong ROI.
+Strong and disciplined project financial control in combination with maximizing your project output whilst maintaining quality targets is a good strategy for a strong ROI.

 To achieve an ROI of 20%, a project’s financial gain will be 20% higher than the project cost.